 Cleaning the hive

 It is important to clean the hive by removing all the dead larvae mummies from both the bottom and the entrance where they are dropped after being removed from the cells.
 This is a primary activity that will also get rid of many other pests that could invade the hive.
 As this effort is going on, the beekeeper should also remove and destroy all the combs containing the dead larvae and, if necessary, supply new combs free from the fungus.

-To insure bees against hard times such as during winter or when forage is inadequate to provide the necessary nectar, beekeepers should feed their bees on sugar syrup, fresh pollen that is uncontaminated and if possible use other supplements.
-This ensures a healthy well fed colony that is able to fight off the chalkbrood and other infestations.
+To insure bees against hard times such as during winter or when forage is inadequate to provide the necessary nectar, beekeepers should feed their bees on sugar syrup, and fresh pollen that is uncontaminated and if possible use other supplements.
+This ensures a healthy well-fed colony that is able to fight off the chalkbrood and other infestations.